 Heavy periods can cause iron deficiency anemia due to increased blood loss, but iron deficiency anemia in pregnancy is usually the result of a deficiency of iron in the diet.

-People following restrictive diets as a means for weight loss are also at risk of having a low RBC count.
+People following restrictive diets as a means of weight loss are also at risk of having a low RBC count.
 This is common in young females.

 Eating disorders can severely affect the quality of life of people living with these conditions and those close to them.
 Early intervention and treatment greatly improve the likelihood of recovery.

-Anyone who suspects that they or a loved one has an eating disorder can contact the National Eating Disorders Association for advice and support via:
+Anyone who suspects they or a loved one may have an eating disorder can contact the National Alliance for Eating Disorders, which offers a daytime helpline staffed by licensed therapists and an online search tool for treatment options.

 A low RBC count usually occurs when a person does not eat enough essential nutrients.
 Eating more nutrient-dense foods can give the body the necessary tools to create functional RBCs.